deryrahman/go-container/README.md

 `go-container run <command> <args>`

 ## Basic
-Container is just a process which live in some restriction so that it can operate similar like an OS on top of its parent.
+Container is just a process which live in some restriction.
+The capability of container is somewhat similar with what OS can do but without provisioning entire machine virtually.

-There're 3 things to achive this:
+There're 3 basic minimal things to achive this:
-- Namespaces: what things that the current process can see
+- Namespaces: what things the current process can see
 - Chroot: operation to change the root folder for existing process
 - Cgroups: limiting the resources for the existing process